 The effect that shutter speed has on a picture, to either freeze action or blur motion, works well with sports photography.
 The following images use high shutter speeds and 115mm-200mm zoom lens, so the subject (me) is frozen in action.
 The images are sharp – capturing quick moving action, with an appearance of physical effort.

 I really like the below image taken by award winning Getty photographer Richard Heathcote, of triathletes exiting the Serpentine at the Dextro Energy Triathlon ITU World Championship Series in Hyde Park on August 7, 2011.
 The photograph shows the mindset of champions and the drama of competition.
 The photographer freezes the motion of the triathletes along with the push and pull of the water – emphasizing the considerable effort of transitioning from water to land.
 The photograph is made even more dramatic by the photographers angle, the moody sky and the flash of the camera capturing Vladimir Turbaevskiy’s unbalanced water exit.

 Among other awards, Richard Heathcote was a winner at the 2020 World Sports Photography Awards.
-He has over 20 years experience in the industry, of which the last sixteen years have been with Getty Images.

 By experimenting with light trails, motion blur and freeze frame for this task I have learnt how to use shutter speed, and also using aperture and ISO alongside shutter speed.

 The night-time light trail photographs taken on a pedestrian bridge were the most challenging – getting enough light on the lens was the most difficult part of this task.

 The night-time blur motion/light trail photographs taken at road level on the A205 was good fun and experimenting with different settings and angles produced some interesting photographs.
 Next time round, I will try out more angles and more interesting locations.